FFCtest2: 44116

 Consumer behavior is shifting fast.
 Honestly, faster than most marketers (myself included) can fully keep up with.

-The question for you isn’t how do we reach everyone?
-It’s who’s worth reaching, and how do we show up in a way that feels relevant?
+The question you should be asking isn’t, “How do we reach everyone?”
+It’s “who’s worth reaching, and how do we show up in a way that feels relevant?

 At PGM Solutions, we’ve compiled key consumer trends and must-reach audiences in our 2026 Data Strategy Outlook Report.